David Seidner: Career and style

 In 1998 David Seidner made a series of pictures to honor the John Singer Sargent retrospective at the National Gallery in Washington, D.C.
 He photographed 18 descendants of the British and American aristocrats whose elegant portraits Sargent painted around the turn of the century.
 The result: sumptuous portraits that pay homage to Sargent without imitating his paintings.
 "What I'm most interested in is evoking the spirit of a painting through the fold of fabric, the position of a hand, the quality of light on skin", said the photographer.
 The portrait of Helena Bonham Carter was selected for the millennial exhibition at the National Portrait Gallery, London, as one of the 100 great photographs of the century and also received a LIFE Magazine Alfred Eisenstaedt Photograph of the Year Award (1999).

-Seidner's Faces of Contemporary Art series totals 57 portraits taken over a period of 19 years.
+Seidner's Faces of Contemporary Art series totals 57 portraits taken over a period of six years.
 Each portrait was taken in exactly the same context.
 From portrait to portrait, it is only the faces that change.
 Everything was precisely measured and calculated for a perfect alignment of size and background.
-He used a very complicated printing process called platinotype, which is a monochrome photographic printing process based on the light-sensitivity of ferric oxalate on "Arche" paper.
-All of the portraits were done between 1977 and 1996.
-The first was John Cage (1977) and the last were Julian Schnabel and Alex Katz (1996).
+He used a very complicated printing process called platinotype, which is a monochrome photographic printing process based on the light-sensitivity of ferric oxalate on Arches paper.
+All of the portraits were done between 1990 and 1996.
+He describes having taken a portrait of John Cage in 1977, and making a more complete body of work of a similar type, including portraits of Julian Schnabel and Alex Katz (1996).
 The portraits were shown as a group in 1996 in Paris at La Maison Europeenne de la Photographie.
+A book was produced of this work, published by Gina Kehayoff Verlag and Maison Européenne de la Photographie in 1996, with an essay by Seidner.

 Mr. Seidner also had over a dozen solo exhibitions and participated in group exhibitions at the Whitney Museum and the Pompidou Center in Paris.
 In the last months of his life, he completed a series of photographs of orchids that were featured in The New York Times Magazine on April 25, 1999.
 He died of complications from AIDS on June 6, 1999.